-Grant reporting is required of all awardees, except recipients of unrestricted grants, and is due 11 months after the award date.
+Grant reporting is required of all awardees of competitive grants (one your organization submitted an application for) and is due 11 months after the award date.
 Please refer to your award letter for instructions.
 Organizations cannot have any overdue follow-up reports to receive new grants from any fund.

 Why are follow-up reports needed?